rahulgkatre/tesseract/README.md

     - [x] Check if a broadcast between two arrays of different shapes are valid
     - [x] Reducing a tensor along a dim yields a new tensor type where the reduce dim is now 1
     - [x] Operations for reshaping, permuting, flattening, etc. a tensor
-- [x] Building the compute graph at compile time
+- [x] Building the compute graph
     - [x] When a function is called, the output tensor receives a closure to evaluate itself
-    - [x] The recursive traversal (calling of input evaluate functions) can happen at compile time
+- [x] Using the compute graph to perform computations on tensors
+    - [x] Implementations of ops in Zig
+    - [ ] Generating code to evaluate the compute graph
+- [ ] Optimization passes
     - [ ] Automated fusion of operators to reduce memory bandwidth requirements
-- [x] Using the compute graph to perform computations on tensors
-    - [x] Implementations of ops for the Zig backend
-    - [ ] Implement matrix multiplication (GEMM)
-    - [ ] Use SIMD via @Vector and multithreading as needed to accelerate the Zig backend
 - [ ] Backpropagation and calculatation of gradients
-- [ ] Model definition, traning, and inference and purely using this library
-    - [ ] Implementations of gradient descent based optimizers
-    - [ ] Convolutional neural network for the MNIST dataset

 ### Future Goals